ZakuroSystem/LumineEconomyBridge/USAGE.md

 - `/le help` – Show in‑game help.
 - `/le weblink` – Generate a token to link your account with the web dashboard.
 - `/le search <item> [currency] [min] [max]` – Search public shops for an item.
+- `/le shop autopricedisable <id> [name] [currency]` – Disable an autoprice configuration when you no longer want the backend to adjust prices.
 - `/le admin add <player>` – Grant a player access to the admin dashboard.

 ## Notes